 No charging indicator light

 The Black+Decker Cordless Handheld Vacuum not only delivers an efficient clean with its powerful 16AW suction but also proves that a quality dustbuster doesn’t always need to break the bank.
-This affordable model uses lithium technology to create a strong suction that is suitable for a variety of surfaces.
+This affordable, cordless model uses lithium technology to create a strong suction that is suitable for a variety of surfaces.
 Like its higher-priced competitors, it also comes equipped with crevice and upholstery attachments for better pickup.

 In addition to being lightweight and having an easy-to-clean dirt cap, the Black+Decker Cordless Handheld Vacuum’s wall mount charger and base makes refueling effortless and the model easily accessible when messes arise.